Chromatic aberration occurs when the camera lens fails to focus all colors to the same point and is very easy to correct in Adobe Lightroom.

 Color fringing in lenses is a common problem.
 The optical characteristics of every lens are different.
 For example, zoom lenses with adjustable apertures tend to exhibit this problem more often.
 In my case, the fringing occurred in my Nikon 28-300mm f/3 – 5.6 lens.
 But this is easily correctable in Adobe Lightroom.

 How to automatically correct chromatic aberration in Lightroom

 Chromatic aberration is quite easy to correct in Adobe Lightroom.
-When you are in the develop module, scroll down, and open the ‘Lens Correction Panel.’
-There are two sections in this panel: the ‘Profiles’ section and the more advanced ‘Manual’ section.
-Adobe will automatically pre-load the profile for all major camera and lens models.
+In the develop module, scroll down, and open the ‘Lens Correction Panel.’
+This panel has two sections: the ‘Profiles’ section and the more advanced ‘Manual’ section.
+Adobe will automatically preload the profile for all major camera and lens models.
 If your lens was not selected, you could browse and select it yourself by clicking the right arrow icon, which brings up the supported camera lens manufacturers and models.

 If you look at the illustration below, you will see that Adobe Lightroom loaded the correct lens profile for my Nikon 28-300mm f/3 – 5.6 lens.
-Now you need to click the ‘Remove Chromatic Aberration’ box, and Adobe Lightroom will automatically correct the color fringing.
+Now click the ‘Remove Chromatic Aberration’ box, and Adobe Lightroom will automatically correct the color fringing.

 How to manually correct color fringing in Adobe Lightroom Lens Corrections Manual Palette

 Since Adobe has built lens profiles for all major camera manufacturers, it is rare that selecting the automatic chromatic aberration checkbox will not produce optimal results.